alpinetyler/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+    properties passed from parent element to child element

-2. How do you pass props from a parent to a child?
+2. How do you pass props from a parent to a child? make an element in parent component which references the child element

-3. How do you access props from a class based child component?
+3. How do you access props from a class based child component? make sure props included in constructor and  super parameters, then this.props.propsName

-4. How do you access props from a functional component?
+4. How do you access props from a functional component? include props in function parameter, then props.propsName

-5. How do you bind a function to a parent component so that it can be passed to a child?
+5. How do you bind a function to a parent component so that it can be passed to a child? make it an arrow function or this.askQuestion = this.askQuestion.bind(this)

 ### Understand